 Sex therapy provides a safe space to discuss a topic that remains a societal taboo.
-It´s not easy to face sexual issues, and sexual issues might contribute to feelings of shame, worry, anxiety, or frustratration.
+It's not easy to face sexual issues, and sexual issues might contribute to feelings of shame, worry, anxiety, or frustration.
 It can be hard to talk about these issues or even to face them.
 Sex therapy is meant to help individuals without judgment or stigma and provide the support they need.
-Sex therapy is also an effective way to overcome many issues, address one’s concerns, and answer one’s questions.
+Sex therapy is also an effective way to overcome many issues, address concerns, and answer questions.

 When something isn't right with our body, we seek out the appropriate medical doctors.
 When we're feeling mental anguish, we seek out a mental health therapist.
 Similarly, when something is wrong with our sex life, sexual satisfaction, or another aspect of our sexuality, we should seek out a sex therapist.
 A sex therapist has unique training surrounding sexual matters that might otherwise be missed in traditional therapy.

-Sex therapy is a type of psychotherapy that is focused on improving sexual function, feelings, intimacy, or dealing with different related issues.
-Sex therapy is important and can help many people find fulfillment or solve any issues they might be facing.
+Sex therapy is a type of psychotherapy focused on improving sexual function, feelings, intimacy, or dealing with different related issues.
+Sex therapy is essential and can help many people find fulfillment or solve any issues they might be facing.

 What kind of issues are resolved in sex therapy?

 Sex therapy is a comprehensive intervention.
 It can work with the physical, emotional, and cognitive underpinnings of a sexual dysfunction, resolve past trauma, clarify and educate on sexual issues, and work on any related issues.

 In general, people come to a sex therapist with specific concerns that are addressed throughout the sessions.
 Treatment length varies and is tailored to each individually.